aidanreilly/FAAS/README.md

 serverless deploy
 ```

-This will create the necessary resources to support the service and events that are defined in `serverless.yml`.
+This creates the necessary resources to support the service and events that are defined in `serverless.yml`.

 ### Invoking and inspecting a function